vindar/tgx/docs/intro_api_3D.md

 renderer.setTextureQuality(tgx::SHADER_TEXTURE_NEAREST);
 ~~~

-If a sketch only uses flat untextured geometry, do not load bilinear texture shaders.
-If it switches between a flat
+If a sketch only uses unlit textured geometry, do not load the flat or Gouraud lighting paths.
+If it switches between
-debug view and a textured view, load both `SHADER_FLAT` and the texture mode.
+a flat debug view and a textured view, load both `SHADER_FLAT` and the texture mode.

 Texture quality and wrapping may also be selected explicitly: